Sunday, December 18, 2016

 Antifibrinolytics are drugs such as TXA (tranexamic acid) that promote clotting.

 A huge study of TXA in 2012 called CRASH-2 looked at 20,000 patients (half given TXA, half a placebo).
-It proved beyond all doubt that doctors' most common fear about TXA - that it would cause patients to throw a clot - were absolutely groundless.
+It proved beyond all doubt that doctors' most common fear about TXA - that it would cause patients to throw a dangerous clot - were absolutely groundless.
 (Remember that term - CRASH-2.
-Ask your doctor if he is familiar with the CRASH-2 study.
-If he is not, politely request that he inform himself about it.)
+Ask your doctor if he is familiar with the CRASH-2 study.)

 30% of surgical teams not using TXA, or something similar, is a concern.
 What has inhibited the adoption of what is essentially a miracle drug?